Master of Science in Nursing Informatics

 CUNY SPS MS benchmark for program completion rates:

-• 75% of students will complete the MSN program within five years.
+75% of students will complete the MSN program within five years.
+Using CCNE guidelines for calculating these rates, the five year completion rates are:

 Job Placement Statistics

-Graduate program outcome: 80% or higher of Graduate Program alumni desiring a new position will report attainment within 12 months of graduation.
+Graduate program outcome: 80% of MS alumni will report employment within twelve months of graduation.

 Accreditation